Skip to main content

 Following the success of the program, further training will be delivered throughout 2024 and 2025 to more of the agency’s staff, including new recruits.

 In Mexico, MMB worked with a large national retailer that was experiencing mental health concerns among its 75,000 employees, including increases in anxiety, depression and suicide attempts.
-They designed and implemented a tool to screen psychosocial risks, segmented by zone, business unit and employee type, to understand the issues faced by different employee groups — and they achieved a participation rate of over 70%.
-MMB worked with the retailer to analyze these risks, build a strategy to address the most significant hazards in each part of the business, including protocols to help leaders recognise the indicators of emotional distress, quickly identify symptoms and ensure their employees were able to access the support they needed.
-The program saw a 20% increase in employee assistance program utilisation from staff, together with a decrease in the number of mental health ‘red flags’ reported.
+To understand the issues faced by different employee groups, they designed and implemented a tool to screen psychosocial risks, segmented by zone, business unit and employee type— achieving a participation rate of over 70%.
+MMB worked with the retailer to analyze these risks, building a strategy to address the most significant hazards in each part of the business, including protocols to help leaders recognize the indicators of emotional distress, quickly identify symptoms and ensure their employees were able to access the support they needed.
+The program saw a 20% increase in employee assistance program utilization from staff, together with a decrease in the number of mental health ‘red flags’ reported.

 Taking a joined-up approach to managing psychosocial risk

-In summary, it is important to take a holistic, ‘joined-up’ approach to managing psychosocial risks in the workplace.
+In summary, it is important to take a holistic, ‘integrated’ approach to managing psychosocial risks in the workplace.
 By raising awareness, conducting comprehensive risk assessments, implementing tailored mitigation strategies and building robust care pathways, employers can create healthier, more supportive work environments that promote employee mental well-being.
-This will not only benefit individual workers but also enhance organisational resilience, productivity and long-term success.
+This will not only benefit individual workers but also enhance organizational resilience, productivity and long-term success.

 1 MMB.
 Health Trends 2025, 2024